 What Does Alcohol Do to Your Body?

 For many young adults, alcohol consumption is something that they do casually and, oftentimes, in social situations.
 While drinking in moderation is okay to do, many individuals tend not to know what exactly “moderation” might mean in this context.
 Generally, if you are having more than one or two drinks per day, this is considered excessive.
-Not only will excessive alcohol consumption prevent you from making headway on your weight loss goals, it will also impair your judgment, slow your reflexes, and affect your memory.
+Not only will excessive alcohol consumption prevent you from making headway on your weight loss goals, but it will also impair your judgment, slow your reflexes, and affect your memory.
 The more you drink, the more severe these issues will become.

 Below is a list of some of the effects alcohol has on the body: